-In this day and age, a brands identity is paramount to its success; therefore, protecting your brand, logo or catchphrase should be a priority to all new businesses; which is why more and more businesses are beginning to protect their business identity.
+In this day and age, a brands identity is paramount to its success; therefore, protecting your brand, logo or catchphrase should be a priority to all new businesses; which is why more and more businesses are beginning to protect their business identity, by applying for a Trademark!

 What is a Trademark?